- Risk factors

 Treat mild AMS with fluids, analgesics, sometimes acetazolamide, and by stopping further ascent.

-Arrange immediate descent for patients with severe AMS, HACE, or HAPE.
+Arrange immediate descent for patients with HACE, HAPE, or very severe AMS.

 Prevent AD by gradual ascent and use of acetazolamide.

 Drug NameSelect Trade